mpcsb/testing_branch/_posts/2025-11-07-Z3-and-model-equivalence.md

 ## Why this does *not* work well for neural networks
-I experimented with neural nets a bit and things get complex really fast; when compared with conditional logic, which are *relatively* small models, even moderate networks use many thousands of numeric operations that interact in complex, continuous ways.
+I experimented with neural nets a bit and things get complex really fast; even moderate sized networks use many thousands of numeric operations that interact in complex, continuous ways.
 For Z3 to reason about them, every multiplication and activation has to become a constraint.

-Expanding this to an LLM, and how we could assess whether a distlied model be roughly equivalent, would be practically impossible.
+Expanding this to an LLM... would be practically impossible.